 TfL funded cycling projects boost numbers on LCC guided rides to Skyride

-- Posted in: Blog, Bromley, Ealing, Lambeth, Sutton, Westminster
+- Posted in: News and blogs, Bromley, Ealing, Lambeth, Sutton, Westminster

 - Tagged with: community, bikehub, skyride, guided rides, led rides

 - Boroughs: Bromley, Ealing, Lambeth, Sutton, Westminster

 Cycling projects funded this year and in previous years by Transport for London's Community Cycling Fund for London turned out in force at London’s biggest cycling event.

 From all corners of the city, the groups joined LCC’s guided and marshalled rides to the Mayor of London’s Skyride.

 These cycling projects work to get beginners cycling and lapsed cyclists back on their bike.
 So for some of the recent cycling converts, this was the furthest they had ever cycled.

 David Eales of Ealing Bike Hub explains why escorted rides are so important:

 'A number of families making use of the trailer and child seat loan were marshalled into London on a feeder ride to the main event.
 Many would not have considered cycling with their young children a year ago let alone cycle into central London.'